cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

   - Accept and RESERVE from the pool-B offer, consuming 500TB and 900IOPS

 If we go the way of pre-composed volumes, an IOP evaluation (placement decision) should take place during the composition process.

 ---

-## Categorizing effort into implementation stages

-1. Get Mesos + Docker (volume drivers) + marathon working
-2. Get Mesos + external storage + any framework working (this is like #1 for Frameworks that don't use Docker containers)
-3. Support Mesos managed storage profiles - Do not assume pre-configured storage volumes, have Mesos manage volume creation on appropriate storage
-4. Mesos framework for storage platform lifecycle management - Distributed software defined storage platforms, like ScaleIo, are deployed by Mesos on slave nodes.
-5. Mesos *external* storage + Docker (volume drivers)

----